isomerpages/enterprisesg-switch/example-resource/events-and-initiatives/_posts/2021-07-22-post-10-aug-2021-or-entrepreneurship-exposure-series-session-1-or-understand-the-global-startup-ecosystem.md

 Find out more about the series [here](https://www.switchsg.org/talent/entrepreneurship-exposure-series/overview) and apply by 1 August 2021, 2359 (SGT) – limited slots available!

-The Talent @ SWITCH Entrepreneurship Exposure Series (EES) consists of 5 bi-weekly sessions from August to October, and is organised by SWITCH and in partnership with National Youth Council and *SCAPE.

-Along with the series, don’t miss the opportunity to also get an industry professional as your mentor at the Talent @ SWITCH Mentorship Programme, and solve challenges issued by organisations at the Talent @ SWITCH Youth Challenge!

 #### Deep dive into the global startup landscape from the eyes of government and corporate players

 Learn from the regulators, investors and ecosystem builders on how different initiatives and frameworks are pivotal in enabling innovation and entrepreneurship in the ecosystem.

+#### Exclusive opportunity to get a mentor or take part in the Youth Challenge along with signing up for the series

+Don’t miss the opportunity to also get an industry professional as your mentor at the [Talent @ SWITCH Mentorship Programme](https://www.switchsg.org/talent/ees/mentorship-programme), and solve challenges issued by organisations at the [Talent @ SWITCH Youth Challenge](https://www.switchsg.org/talent/ees/youth-challenge), when you sign up for the EES.

 #### Event details